evansbenj/BIO722.md/5_deduping.md

 use strict;

 # This script will read in the *_sorted_realigned.bam file names in a directory, and
-# dedup them using picard
+# dedups them using picard
+# It takes as input a variable, which is the chromosome name (e.g. chr1)

 my $path_to_reference_genome="/2/scratch/evanslab/monkey_directory/my_monkey_chromosome/";
 my $reference_genome=$ARGV[0].".fa";